DWI’s Non-Disclosures In Texas

 However, the law before House Bill 3016 didn’t allow DWI cases to be sealed.
 Effective 1st September 2017, persons convicted with DWI can under certain circumstances petition the court to seal their DWI record.
 The bill changed some waiting periods applicable to non-disclosure orders.

 Currently, if you are involved in a misdemeanor punishable solely by a fine, you can petition the court to seal such records immediately after paying the fine.
-For misdemeanors involving punishments other than fines, you must wait for two years (from date of completing sentence) to petition the court to seal such records.
+For misdemeanors involving punishments other than fines, you must wait for two years (from the date of completing the sentence) to petition the court to seal such records.

 You must meet certain conditions before the court agrees to seal your DWI record.
 These conditions included: